puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 ### Dynamic scoping in ERB

-In Puppet 4.0, dynamic scoping has been removed for variables in ERB templates.
+Since Puppet 4.0, dynamic scoping has been removed for variables in ERB templates.

 ``` puppet
 class outer {